stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 ### 2. Pull the singularity container

-Pull the singularity container from the `sc-rna-seq-snap` root_dir
+Pull the singularity container from the `sc-rna-seq-snap-dnb-training` root_dir

 ```
 singularity pull docker://achronistjude/rstudio_4.4.0_seurat_4.4.0:latest